What is 3D printing?

 How does 3D printing work?

 It all starts with making a virtual design of the object you want to create.
-This virtual design is made in CAD (Computer Aided Design) using a 3D modeling program (for the creation of a totally new object or modification of an existing object) or with the use of a 3D scanner.
+This virtual design is made with the use of a 3D scanner or CAD (Computer Aided Design) 3D modeling program.
 A 3D scanner makes a 3D digital copy of an object.
 CAD programs can be used to modify scans and convert them to be “printable”.

 What are the benefits?

 Extremiti 3D’s line of 3D-printed sockets and protective covers dramatically reduces the total fabrication time and cost and improves overall fit, comfort and durability.
-Using our proprietary process, Orthotic and Prosthetic clinicians can improve the quality of patient care and reduce the overall cost of fabrication.
+Using our proprietary process, and working with our approved Central Fabricators, Orthotic and Prosthetic clinicians can improve the quality of patient care and reduce the overall cost of fabrication.

 Ready to optimize your clinic?
 Contact us to transform your O&P practice.